Cole-Z/Cole-Z/README.md

 ### Hi there 👋

+My name is Cole and I am currently a student at the University of Arizona for computer science.

+-🌱 I’m currently learning C# and C++ at this time, but more focused on C# and the .NET framework
+- 👯 I’m looking to collaborate on anything to help gain knowledge in the software space.
+- 🤔 I’m looking for help with minimal API deployments

+Feel free to check out any of my projects and also contribute if you feel inclined!

 <!--
 **Cole-Z/Cole-Z** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.